 CNS Depressants: Low blood pressure, slowed breathing, memory problems, coma, overdose, and death.
 Abruptly stopping sedatives, hypnotics, tranquilizers, and anti-anxiety medicines can lead to seizures and withdrawal symptoms.

-Prescription drugs can be especially dangerous when they are combined with other over-the-counter medications, illegal or recreational drugs, or alcohol.
+Prescription drugs can be especially dangerous when they are combined with other prescription or over-the-counter medications, illegal or recreational drugs, or alcohol.

 selection of pills